deepilla/petitions/README.md

 ## Install/Build

-Builds are automated via NPM scripts.
-If you don't have/like NPM, it's easy enough to build the project manually.
+Builds are automated with [NPM](https://www.npmjs.com/) scripts (also compatible with [Yarn](https://yarnpkg.com/)).
+If you don't have NPM/Yarn, it's easy enough to build the project manually.
 Either way, start by cloning the repo and then do one of the following:

-### Build With NPM (Recommended)
+### Build With NPM/Yarn (Recommended)

-1. Run `npm install` in the root directory to install Elm, Sass and other build dependencies
+1. Run `npm install` (or `yarn`) in the root directory to install Elm, Sass and other build dependencies
-2. Run `npm start` to build the project and serve it from localhost:8080
+2. Run `npm start` (or `yarn start`) to build the project and serve it from localhost:8080
-3. For development, run `npm run watch` which is the same as `npm start` but with live reloading whenever the Sass/Elm source files change
+3. For development, run `npm run watch` (or `yarn run watch`) which is the same as the start command but with live reloading whenever the Sass/Elm source files change

 ### Build Manually